shifasomji/nn-proposal/README.md

-Project Title: Accurate Detection of Breast Cancer
+# Accurate Detection of Breast Cancer

+A project by Claire LeBlanc, Shaurya Pednekar and Shifa Somji